Shafik-1/Information-retrieval-/README.md

 # Information Retrieval Project

-This project implements a Positional Index using Apache Spark (Part 1) and a Search Engine with TF-IDF ranking (Part 2).
+This project implements a Positional Index using Apache Spark (Part 1) and a Search Engine with .TF-IDF ranking (Part 2).

 ## Prerequisites